 The coffee in our delicious coffee bars is the best on the island - not just our opinion, a widely held judgment!
 It is grown on an organic family farm on the slopes of Mauna Kea in the shade of indigenous Koa trees.
 Check out the video on their website Hawaiian Cloud Forest Coffee to see how they have restored depleted pastureland to a beautiful forest that provides natural fertilizer for the coffee as well as habitat for endangered native birds.

-The beautiful package design artist is Eve Furchgott, who lives right in Wailea, just next-door to Hakalau (one ahupua'a over).
+The beautiful package design is by artist Eve Furchgott, who lives right in Wailea, just next-door to Hakalau (one ahupua'a over).
 You can see some of her wonderful work here: https://www.blueheron1.com/